webplatform/docs-wpd/Projects/Communications/Universities/index.md

 We'd appreciate you forwarding this email to the person responsible for communications in your department.
 If you have a periodic newsletter or other communication about industry opportunities, we'd like to submit our news to that person for dissemination.

-Finally, if you know of any students who are working on front-end development (HTML, CSS, SVG, JavaScript) or LAMP development, please let them know about WebPlatform.org.
+Finally, if you know exceptional students who are working on front-end development (HTML, CSS, SVG, JavaScript) or LAMP development, please let put us in contact with them.
+We may have a paid internship, fellowship, or mentoring program, just for them.

 ==Timeline==